viktorbezdek/awesome-github-projects/README.md

 - [twintproject/twint](https://github.com/twintproject/twint) - An advanced Twitter scraping & OSINT tool written in Python that doesn't use Twitter's API, allowing you to scrape a user's followers, following, Tweets and more while evading most API limitations.
 - [shirosaidev/stocksight](https://github.com/shirosaidev/stocksight) - Stock market analyzer and predictor using Elasticsearch, Twitter, News headlines and Python natural language processing and sentiment analysis
 - [mre/timelapse](https://github.com/mre/timelapse) - 🎬 Native macOS app for recording timelapse videos of your desktop.
-- [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and A/B testing that you can self-host.
+- [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source web & product analytics, session recording, feature flagging and A/B testing that you can self-host.
+Get started - free.
 - [gwen001/pentest-tools](https://github.com/gwen001/pentest-tools) - A collection of custom security tools for quick needs.
 - [cvat-ai/cvat](https://github.com/cvat-ai/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
 Used and trusted by teams at any scale, for data of any scale.
 - [mhagger/git-imerge](https://github.com/mhagger/git-imerge) - Incremental merge for git